-Ana Inés Jabares-Pita is a stage designer.
-Her work crosses a range of genres: opera, dance, theatre, installation, concerts and film.
-She also have an extensive grounding in music which make her became interested in sound as part of the scenography.
-Her most recent research involves augmented reality, video games and new technologies.
+Ana Inés Jabares-Pita is a designer and artist.
+She is interested in blurring the boundaries between art and theatre.
+Her work crosses a range of genres: opera, dance, theatre, fine arts, concerts and film.
+She also have an extensive grounding in music which make her became interested in Opera.
+She was recently awarded and artistic residency in Florida to research augmented reality, video games, new technologies with painting.

 Some of her most recent work includes: The Lovely Bones, (UK Tour), The world premiere of To See the Invisible (Aldeburgh Festival 2018), Twelfth Night (The Royal Lyceum), Pride and Prejudice *sort of, Daphne Oram and the Wonderful World of Sound (Blood of the Young, Tron Theatre).
 She has worked in some of the most prestigious venues in the UK, such as Royal Court Theatre, Young Vic, Birmigham Rep, Royal Manchester Exchange also including art galleries such, Dulwich Picture Gallery, V&A, etc.